nginxinc/kubernetes-ingress/examples-of-custom-resources/egress-mtls/README.md

 ## Step 3 - Deploy the Trusted CA Secret

-Create a secret with the name `egress-trusted-ca-secret` that will be used to verify the certificates of the Secure Web Application:
+Create a secret with the name `egress-trusted-ca-secret` that will be used to verify the certificate of the application:
 ```
 $ kubectl apply -f egress-trusted-ca-secret.yaml
 ```